usdoj/foia-api/box/doj/README.md

 ### Running tests

 Note that running the Behat tests (`blt tests:behat`) will fail if VM has the proxy enabled.
 To run local tests, first disable the proxy in Vagrantfile.local and reload the VM.

+### Updating core and contrib

+The simplest way to update core and contrib is: `composer update`.
+It may be necessary to disable the proxy.

+**NOTE**: After updating Drupal core, you may need to re-run the SimpleSAML config placement.
+To do this, run `blt simplesamlphp:build:config`.